ga4gh/data-security/AAI/AAIConnectProfile.md

 [Auth0](http://auth0.com), [Keycloak](http://keycloak.org), [Globus
 auth](https://www.globus.org/tags/globus-auth), [Okta](https://www.okta.com/),
 [Hydra](https://github.com/ory/hydra), [AWS
 Cognito](https://aws.amazon.com/cognito/).
-These can be Identity Brokers and/or Claim Clearinghouses.
+These can be Brokers and/or
+Claim Clearinghouses.
 They’re not usually only used for Claim consumption (akin to a OAuth2 Resource Server in many ways).
 NGINX and Apache both offer reverse proxies for "Claim Consumption Only" functionality --